C-T-Ailey/Project-1-Burger-Game/README.md

     else if ((e.keyCode == '37' || e.keyCode == '39') && (startPos === 0 || startPos === 3)){
         console.log("You're at the end of the counter!
 You'll drop the burger!")
     }
-}'''
+}```

-  2. and 'areEqual', as it was the function which ultimately signified my breakthrough in establishing the win condition for the game by comparing the player and goal arrays:
+  2. and `areEqual`, as it was the function which ultimately signified my breakthrough in establishing the win condition for the game by comparing the player and goal arrays:

  '''function areEqual(array1, array2) {
     if (array1.length === array2.length) {
         return array1.every((element, index) => {
             elementClass = element.getAttribute("class");